Settings Hierarchy

 Try With AI

-Let's understand how Claude Code's three-level settings hierarchy enables both team collaboration and personal customization.
+Let's understand how a layered settings hierarchy enables both team collaboration and personal customization.
+Use the prompts that match the tool you have installed.

 💡 Understand the Hierarchy: